Lower Dodge City Rock Climbing

 : ... : Lower Dodge City

 A hand crack start leads up to an imposing roof (5.10+) which goes at a far easier grade than appearances suggest.
 Once established over the lip the climbing is off-vertical, thin face with difficult smearing.
 The crux will be found around the vicinity of the fifth bolt with easier moves leading to the top and a bolted anchor/rap.
 This spectacular route is well worth the rugged thirty minute approach.
 Almost a sport climb, except for the crack start, but the rest of the route is protected like ...[more]
-Browse More Classics in CA
+Browse More Classics in California

 Lower Dodge City.
 Photo by Blitzo.